Generic Name: cyclophosphamide (SYE-kloe-FOS-fa-mide)

 - Use cyclophosphamide capsules with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: Cyclophosphamide capsules may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using cyclophosphamide capsules while you are pregnant.
-Cyclophosphamide capsules is found in breast milk.
+Cyclophosphamide capsules are found in breast milk.
 Do not breast-feed while taking cyclophosphamide capsules.

 Possible side effects of cyclophosphamide capsules: